nadausama17/E-commerce-system/README.md

 # E-commerce-system
-java android application that add products to shopping cart and makes orders using sqlite
+java android application that adds products to shopping cart and makes orders using sqlite